 This page describes the high availability configuration for Second Generation instances.

-For help with configuring high availability, see Configuring a Second Generation Instance for High Availability.
+For help with configuring high availability, see Configuring an Instance for High Availability.

 What the high availability configuration is

 A Second Generation instance is in an high availability configuration when it has a failover replica.
 The failover replica must be in a different zone than the original instance, also called the master.
 All changes made to the data on the master, including to user tables, are replicated to the failover replica using semisynchronous replication.